pschanely/CrossHair/README.md

 A (wildly incomplete) list of present limitations.
 Some of these will be lifted over time (your help is welcome!); some may never be lifted.

-* Automated theorem provers have very different perspectives on hard problems and easy problems than humans.
-  * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.
-* Only function and class definitions at the top level are anlyzed. (i.e. not when nested inside other functions/classes)
-* Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
-  * In some cases, CorssHair can detect non-determinism and tell you about it.
 * Symbolic values are largely implemented as Python proxies.
 CrossHair monkey-patches the system to maintain a good illusion, but the illusion is not complete:
   * Code that casres about the identity values (x is y) may not be fully analyzable.
   * Code that cares about the types of values may not be fully analyzable.
+* Only function and class definitions at the top level are anlyzed. (i.e. not when nested inside other functions/classes)
+* Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
+  * In some cases, CorssHair can detect non-determinism and tell you about it.
+* Automated theorem provers have very different perspectives on hard problems and easy problems than humans.
+  * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.

 ## How Can I Help?

 * [Try it out](#get-started) on your own python project!
-* Send an email to `pschanely@gmail.com` ... even if it's just to say that you'd like me to cc you on future CrossHair-related develoments.
 * Participate (or just lurk) in the [gitter chat](https://gitter.im/Cross_Hair/Lobby).
 * [File an issue](https://github.com/pschanely/CrossHair/issues).
 * [Ask a question](https://stackoverflow.com/questions/tagged/crosshair) on stackoverflow.
 * Make a pull request.
 There aren't contributing guidlines yet - just check in on [gitter](https://gitter.im/Cross_Hair/Lobby) to coordinate.
 * Help me evangalize: Share with your friends and coworkers.
 If you think it's neato, star the repo. :star:
+* Contact me at `pschanely@gmail.com` or [Twitter](https://twitter.com/pschanely)... even if it's just to say that you'd like me to cc you on future CrossHair-related develoments.

 ## Related Work